kjerstid/GEOF211_compendium/GEOF211_book/AdvancedSchemes/FluxLimiters.md

 The minmod limiter, described in chapter {ref}`chap:minmod` is useful to avoid strong slopes for the reconstructed signal.
 Using flux limiters, is another approach to gain controll over the model behaviour near strong gradients.
 To understand the flux limiters, we must first look into how numerical schemes can be written in a flux form:

 (definition:Flux form)=
-:::{admonition} Flux form
+:::{admonition} The flux form of the advection scheme can be written:
 :class: important
-The flux form of the advection scheme can be written:
 ```{math}
 :label: eq:fluxform
 q_k^{n+1}=q_k^n+\frac{\Delta t}{\Delta x}[F_{k-1/2}^n-F_{k+1/2}^n]